 - Career changes that require moving

-Setting aside some time to have these conversations with your partner ahead of time will make all the difference in the level of satisfaction and connection in your relationship over the long-term.
+Setting aside some time to have these conversations with your partner proactively will make all the difference in the level of satisfaction and connection in your relationship over the long-term.
 When both of you are clear on what each other’s boundaries are, your ability to manage bigger issues that you will inevitably face will become easier.